2024 Scholarships - Linn County | CampusReel

 2024 Linn County Scholarships

 Linn County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 10% of Linn County residents in Iowa over the age of 25 have graduated with a professional degree - 39% have completed high school.
+Despite high costs, 36% of Linn County residents in Oregon over the age of 25 have graduated with a professional degree - 25% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Linn County residents in Iowa will continue to need help paying for college.
-5,654 men and 5,664 women are enrolled in grades 9-12 while 6,009 men 7,610 women are currently undergraduates in college.
+It’s clear that Linn County residents in Oregon will continue to need help paying for college.
+3,298 men and 2,863 women are enrolled in grades 9-12 while 1,818 men 2,899 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Linn County residents and can help pay for school in a variety of ways.
 Linn County scholarships, whether they are exclusively available to Linn County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Linn County residents.

 How much total award money and scholarships are available for Linn County residents?